karafka/karafka-rdkafka/README.md

 ## Long-term Plan

-Our long-term goal is to work with the rdkafka-ruby maintainers to eventually merge the beneficial changes back upstream.
-This would allow us to:
+The goal is to eventually merge the beneficial changes back upstream.
+This would allow to:

 - Reduce maintenance overhead
 - Benefit the broader Ruby Kafka community